litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 $can_form_a_triangle(3, 4, 5)
 ```

-If there is only two Objects in parentheses of Proposition claim, you could also call it like:
+If there is only two Objects in parentheses of predicate declaration, you could also call it like:

 ```litex
 prop divisible_by(n, m R):